hpaluch/pic32mx-comp/README.md

 can use basically any USB <-> UART cable - both 3.3V TTL and 5V TTL should work.

-But do NOT connect RS232 convertes!
+But do NOT connect RS232 converters!
 They use +/-12V which will surely blow CPU!

 Use these parameters when connecting Putty to USB/UART Adapter: